A survey of BWT variants for string collections: Introduction

 \section{Introduction}

-The Burrows-Wheeler-Transform \cite{BW94} (BWT) is a fundamental string transformation which is at the heart of many modern compressed data structures for text processing, in particular in bioinformatics~\cite{bowtie,bwa,bowtie2}.
-With the increasing availability of low-cost high-throughput sequencing technologies, the focus has moved from single strings to large string collections, such as the 1000 Genomes project~\cite{1000genomes}, the Genome 10K Project~\cite{10K}, the 100,000 Genomes Project~\cite{100K}, the 1001 Arabidopsis Project \cite{arab}, and the 3,000 Rice Genomes Project (3K RGP) \cite{rice}.
-This has led to a widespread use of compressed data structures for string collections.
+The Burrows-Wheeler Transform \cite{BW94} (BWT) is a fundamental string transformation which is at the heart of many modern compressed data structures for text processing, in particular in bioinformatics~\cite{bowtie,bwa,bowtie2}.
+With the increasing availability of low-cost high-throughput sequencing technologies, the focus has moved from single strings to large string collections, such as the 1000 Genomes Project~\cite{1000genomes}, the 10,000 Genomes Project~\cite{10K}, the 100,000 Human Genome Project~\cite{100K}, the 1001 Arabidopsis Project \cite{arab}, and the 3,000 Rice Genomes Project (3K RGP) \cite{rice}.
+This has led to a widespread use of compressed data structures on inputs which are collections of sequences, rather than individual sequences.

+A number of tools have been developed in recent years for computing the \BWT\ of a collection (multiset) of strings.
+The focus has been on efficiently processing datasets of ever increasing sizes, but little attention has been paid to the actual method used to compute the BWT.
+This is an issue, as the BWT was originally defined for a single string, and it is not immediately clear how to define it for a collection (multiset) of strings.
+In fact, there exists more than one way to compute a Burrows-Wheeler-type transform of multiple strings.
+Even though all these methods maintain the properties necessary for building string indexes on top of the \BWT, such as reversibility and LF-property, they differ in other, important, ways.